Top 10: Most Beautiful Glass Buildings in the World

 Sometimes referred to as the ‘Sail Hotel’ because of its resemblance to a ship’s sail, the W Hotel in Barcelona is this writer’s choice as the single most beautiful glass building in the world today.
 The stunning building is a fitting home to a 26-story, 5-star hotel containing 473 rooms and 57 suites. subsequently, the exquisite glass structure is 324 feet (98.8 metres) tall.

 Local award-winning architect Ricardo Bofill designed The W Barcelona Hotel, one of our times great architects.
 Perhaps fittingly, the hotel is located on the entrance of the Port of Barcelona, near the city’s famous boardwalk – a popular tourist destination.
-Barcelona is a city, famous for its beautiful architecture, and Bofill is on record as saying that he hopes the W Barcelona can become part of this story.
+Barcelona is a city, famous for its beautiful architecture, and Bofill is on record as saying that he hopes the W Barcelona can become part of this story, a deserved number 1 spot in this writer’s top 10 most beautiful glass buildings.